-A: There is no cost to activate your account and/or to complete the Tightrope or Update programs.
+A: There is no cost to activate your account and/or to complete the Tightrope or Highwire programs.
 This is provided through the national risk management program.

 Q: How long does the program take to complete?

-A: There are five modules that take about 20 to 30 minutes each to complete – alcohol/substance, campus drinking culture, sexual misconduct, hazing, and mental health.
+A: There are five modules in Tightrope that take about 20 to 30 minutes each to complete – alcohol/substance, campus drinking culture, sexual misconduct, hazing, and mental health.
 Each involves an intro, a body of knowledge and a short quiz at the end.
 Participants need to score 70% or better to pass each module.
 All modules can be paused, so you can exit and return to pick up where you left off.
-The Update program takes about 20 minutes to complete.
+The Highwire update program takes about 20 minutes to complete.